 How is Genealogy Information Presented?

-Why Would You Use Genealogy?
+Why Use Genealogy?